vegetableman/Scrollblum/README.md

  - `setRowHeight(index, height)` Update the row height for a row at a particular index.
  - `scrollToIndex` The index in the list to scroll to

+Events:

+  - `scroll-end` Emitted at end of the scroll